Gradient palette extractor

 What is the Hue Codex gradient palette extractor?

-Hue Codex Gradient Palette Extractor is a free browser-based tool that creates a three-stop CSS linear gradient and extracts five reusable HEX swatches from it.
+Hue Codex Gradient Palette Extractor is a free browser-based tool that creates a three-stop CSS linear gradient from concrete CSS colors and extracts five reusable swatches while preserving source alpha.

 Which gradient stops does the tool use?